 There is not enough information to tell you everything but generally, once a parole reoffends, the PO will revoke his probation and keep him in jail.
 The parolee now has the new charges and then the revocation.
 If the new charges are not too bad, the PO will keep him in jail for a month maybe...Read more »

 Usually no as you are only getting back that which you already paid taxes on.
 Check with your state representative for starters--has nothing to do with veterans just that it's not "income" in most states.
-If you had sold the car that would be different--even there you'd be looking to see if you had...Read more »
+If you had sold the car that would be different--even there you'd be...Read more »

 Look at your city charter or similar document for starters.